 We have finished our Plants Lapbook!
 See today’s posts for Resources for a Plants Lapbook.
 I found much of the info we put in it on the internet.
-Some things (puzzles) were from an Evan-Moor workbook that I got really cheap at a teacher supply store.
+Some things (puzzles) were from an Evan-Moor workbook.
 The kids also cut out pictures from gardening magazines to decorate it.

 Here are some of the things we included:

 - Life cycle of a plant.

 - Bible Verses (Parables of the Sower, the Mustard Seed and the Weeds).